 The Covid death rate is under 3% (vs 95%) and we are all aware of how much chaos Covid has caused.

 Endless War is Sick

 Weakened by epidemics, Native American communities were continually assaulted and betrayed.
-The United States Government and the US Army in particular committed genocide against Indigenous First Nations of Native Americans.
+The United States Government, the Texas Rangers, and the US Army committed genocide against Indigenous First Nations of Native Americans.